Architecture

 Development of the field of work

-The labor market of the architectural sector was characterized – as a result of the financial crisis of 2008 – by shrinkage and far-reaching fragmentation: a years-long decline in the number of jobs at architectural firms, coupled with a strong increase in the number of self-employed entrepreneurs without staff (CRa 2021).
-The vulnerability of self-employed architects, both in economic terms and in terms of innovative capacity, led to a shift in the (power) relations within the construction chain and the way in which competition takes place in the market (Koetsenruijter 2018, CRa 2020).
+As a result of the 2008 financial crisis, the labor market of the architecture sector was characterized by contraction and extensive fragmentation: a years-long decline in the number of jobs at architectural firms, coupled with a strong increase in the number of self-employed entrepreneurs without employees (CRa 2021).
+The vulnerability of independent architects, both in economic terms and in terms of innovative capacity, led to a shift in the (power) relations within the construction chain and the manner in which competition takes place in the market (Koetsenruijter 2018; CRa 2020).

-These developments show that the situation in the field seems to be stabilizing steadily.
-However, this does not mean that the vulnerabilities in this professional group, and especially for the self-employed, have decreased.
-Almost three out of ten employees at architectural firms are still self-employed, while in 2010 this was about two out of ten (CBS 2025).
+These developments show that the situation in the professional field appears to be steadily stabilizing.
+However, this does not mean that vulnerabilities within this professional group, particularly for the self-employed, have decreased.
+Nearly two out of ten workers at architectural firms are still self-employed entrepreneurs, whereas in 2010 this was approximately a quarter (CBS 2025).

 n | Source: CBS 2025